jkarolczak/ligand-classification/README.md

   <li>The TransLoc3D architecture built from four modules: 3D Sparse Convolution, Adaptive Receptive Field, External Transformer, and NetVLAD.</li>
 </ol>

-All the architectures were prepared to take as input the same sample of 2000 voxels and output the probability scores of all the studied 219 ligand groups.
+All the architectures were modified to take as input the same sample of 2000 voxels (or less in case of ligands is described by default by smaller number of voxels) and output the probability scores of all the studied 219 ligand groups.

 <img src="static/figures/architectures.png" alt="Deep Learning Architectures Schematics" width="800px"/>

 ---
-Examples of ligand identification using the proposed MinkLoc3Dv2 model.
-(A–D) Examples of correctly predicted X-ray ligands.
-(E) Uridine-5’-diphosphate (UDP) misclassified as uridine (URI, black dashed frame).
-(F–I) Examples of correctly predicted cryoEM ligands.
-(J) Heme A (HEM) misclassified as a rare ligand due to incorrect density thresholding.
+Here are some snapshots of ligand identifications made by the proposed MinkLoc3Dv2 model.

+- (A–D) Examples of correctly predicted X-ray ligands.
+- (E) Uridine-5’-diphosphate (UDP) misclassified as uridine (URI, black dashed frame).
+- (F–I) Examples of correctly predicted cryoEM ligands.
+- (J) Heme A (HEM) misclassified as a rare ligand due to incorrect density thresholding.

+<img src="static/figures/identified-blobs.jpg" alt="Blobs Identified by MinkLoc3Dv2" width="800px"/>

 Each ligand is labeled by its Chemical Component Dictionary ID, structure resolution, and (in parentheses) the PDB ID, chain, and residue number.
 X-ray diffraction ligands shown in green mesh based on Fo-Fc maps contoured at 2.8σ calculated after removal of solvent and other small molecules (including the ligand) from the model.

 CryoEM ligands depicted in pink mesh based on difference maps contoured according to the proposed automatic density thresholding method (13.642, 3.385, 17.997, 7.850, and 5.613 V for panels F–J, respectively).
 The white mesh in panel J shows a manually selected contour threshold of 11.000 V. Atomic coordinates were taken from the PDB deposits.

-<img src="static/figures/identified-blobs.jpg" alt="Blobs Identified by MinkLoc3Dv2" width="800px"/>

 ---

 ## Environment setup